David Bryan: Musical theater

 Bryan and Joe DiPietro wrote the music for the musical Memphis, for which the duo won the Tony Award for Best Original Score The musical had its off-Broadway debut in 2002.
 In 2008, Memphis was performed at the La Jolla Playhouse in San Diego.
 The show was also performed in January 2009 in Seattle, Washington, at the 5th Avenue Theatre, prior to moving to Broadway later in 2009.
-Memphis, which ran on Broadway from October 18, 2009 to August 5, 2012, was nominated for 8 Tony awards for the 2010 season and won 4 including Best Musical and Best Original Score.
+Memphis, which ran on Broadway from October 18, 2009, to August 5, 2012, was nominated for 8 Tony awards for the 2010 season and won 4 including Best Musical and Best Original Score.

 Bryan also co-wrote the musical The Toxic Avenger, again collaborating with Joe DiPietro.
 The musical made its off-Broadway premiere at New World Stages on April 6, 2009.

 He has worked on a musical with DiPietro titled Chasing the Song, which chronicles American songwriters from 1962 to 1964 who worked in the Brill Building.
-Bryan describes it as "It's a fictional story about factual America."
+Bryan describes it as "a fictional story about factual America."
 Director Christopher Ashley and choreographer Sergio Trujillo are also involved.
 According to Playbill, "A fall or early winter workshop of the musical is currently being planned.
 Broadway is the goal."

-Their musical Diana, about Princess Diana, began previews on Broadway on March 2, 2020 with an anticipated opening date of March 31, following a tryout production at the La Jolla Playhouse in San Diego, CA the previous year.
-The Broadway opening was delayed until December 16, 2021 due to the COVID-19 pandemic closing of all Broadway theaters.
+Their musical Diana, about Princess Diana, began previews on Broadway on March 2, 2020, with an anticipated opening date of March 31, following a tryout production at the La Jolla Playhouse in San Diego, CA the previous year.
+The Broadway opening was delayed until December 16, 2021, due to the COVID-19 pandemic closing of all Broadway theaters.
 The musical was then filmed that summer with no audience at the Longacre Theater, with the film being released on Netflix on October 1, 2021.

 Personal life

-Bryan married his high school sweetheart April McLean on August 25, 1990, but they divorced in 2004.
-They have three children.
-Bryan married Lexi Quaas on August 7, 2010, in Colts Neck, New Jersey.
+Bryan was married to April McLean from 1990 to 2004.
+They have three children; twins Gabby Luna and Colton Moon Bryan born in 1994, and Artie Bryan (Tyger Lily) born in 2000.
+In 2010, he married his second wife Lexi Quaas (b.
+1970) in Colts Neck, NJ.

-In the late 1990s, prior to Bon Jovi coming together to record Crush, Bryan nearly severed his finger in a home accident involving a circular saw.
-After a year of rehabilitation, Bryan regained use of his finger and returned to playing the keyboard.
-In 1991, before he helped Bon Jovi guitarist Richie Sambora in his solo album Stranger in This Town and record a soundtrack in the horror movie Netherworld, Bryan was suffering from a South American parasite, caught during a tour with the band.
-Bryan was hospitalized.
-He described his condition: "It ate out my stomach lining, my intestines, and attacked my nerve endings.
-It was in my bloodstream; I was poisoned.
-I was 145 pounds, and I was really ill in the hospital for two weeks... then bedridden at home, for a month".

-On March 21, 2020, Bryan announced that he had tested positive for COVID-19 amidst the COVID-19 pandemic.
-On April 19, 2020, a month after the diagnosis, Bryan announced that he recovered from COVID-19.